+Renewable Energy Certificates ("RECs") A market-based instrument that represents the property rights to the environmental, social and other non-power attributes of renewable electricity generation.
+RECs are issued when one megawatt-hour (MWh) of electricity is generated and delivered to the electricity grid from a renewable energy resource.
 Residential Renewable Energy Tariff Program Residential Renewable Energy Tariff Program is the formal program name used within the regulatory environment.
 This program, which is branded publicly as "Residential Renewable Energy Solutions," is operated by each EDC supporting the implementation of the Buy-All and Netting Tariffs authorized by the Program Statute.
 Residential Renewable Energy Tariff and Residential Renewable Energy Solutions are synonymous.
 Residential Renewable Energy Solutions Application The document to be completed by the Customer and System Owner and sent to the EDC requesting qualification under the EDCs Residential Renewable Energy Solutions.
 By signing the Application, the Customer of Record and System Owner acknowledge acceptance of all terms and conditions of the Residential Renewable Energy Solution program and this Program Manual.
 The Application Document may be generated by the EDC's respective Application Portal.
 Residential Renewable Energy Solutions Application Submission Date The date on which a completed Application, including all applicable fees, are received by the EDC.
-Solar Energy Adjustment The non-bypassable per kWh rate charged to Netting Tariff projects for electricity production registered on a Qualified Project's Production Meter, appearing as a line item on the customer's bill.
-Solar Energy Adjustment rates are determined by the Authority annually, and the Authority may determine through a regulatory proceeding that a Solar Energy Adjustment will not be assessed to systems submitting Tariff Applications during certain program years.
-Standard Service The energy supply rates authorized under $16-244c(c)$ of the Connecticut General Statutes offered to customers not receiving competitive energy supply.
-Statement of Qualification A document provided to a System Owner by the EDC detailing the Residential Renewable Energy Solutions and tariff terms applicable to a Qualified System.
+Eversource: Solar Energy Adjustment UI: Solar Production Charge (SPC) The non-bypassable per kWh rate charged to Netting Tariff projects for electricity production registered on a Qualified Project's Production Meter, appearing as a line item on the customer's bill.
+Solar Energy Adjustment / Solar Production Charge rates are determined by the Authority annually, and the Authority may determine through a regulatory proceeding that a Solar Energy Adjustment / Solar Production Charge will not be assessed to systems submitting Tariff Applications during certain program years.
+Standard Service The energy supply rates authorized under §16-244c(c) of the Connecticut General Statutes offered to customers not receiving competitive energy supply.
+A document provided to a System Owner by the EDC detailing the Residential Statement of Qualification Renewable Energy Solutions and tariff terms applicable to a Qualified System.
 System Owner Any person or entity that, alone or in conjunction with others, has legal ownership of a Qualified Project.
 The System Owner may, but is not required to be, the Customer of Record.
 Tariff Term Start Date The first date on which a Qualified System may generate tariff-eligible electricity.
 The Tariff Term Start Date is the date the EDC issues Approval to Operate/Approval to Interconnect.
 Tariff Program Entities The Public Utility Regulatory Authority (PURA), the Connecticut Department of Energy and Environmental Protection (DEEP), the Connecticut Green Bank (CGB) and the EDCs (collectively "the Tariff Program Entities") Total Buy-All Incentive Payment Rate The incentive rate, in \$/kWh, designated by the Authority for Buy-All Qualified Systems.